anampc/anampc.github.io/_posts/2024-01-12-Pocillopora_notebook.md

 	- ~~Flights~~
 	- ~~Hotel reservation~~

-## Collection notes

 * Arrived at STRI at 8:20.
 Prepared packing materials, printed labels and attached them to coolers.

 * Started packing colonies at 10:30 - finished at 11:30

 * CITES permits signed in Terminal 1 of the airport at the arrivals floor.

 * Landed at 7PM, but took a while to get though customs and get the corals to ERL.

 * All corals in the water around 9PM

-## Recovery notes

 * Pictures:

  - [Colonies in the STRI tanks](https://drive.google.com/drive/folders/16R6f3B3SupYRIMkXT8CurTjmPJU4ljF7?usp=drive_link)

  - [Colonies packed](https://drive.google.com/drive/folders/1jdFR1ldENJhE-a9n7sAiurg5AcKmCKZV?usp=drive_link)

+## Recovery

+* Pictures:

 - [Colonies at ERL](https://drive.google.com/drive/folders/1DVAJjtU3-ffxm8QJQ5SMDnr3m29isX7y?usp=drive_link)